XiaokunHou/XiaokunHou.github.io/index.md

 [Visit my research page here](https://www.researchgate.net/profile/Giovanni_Travaglino)

 # Welcome to the CP&G Lab's Web Page
 In the ***Cultural Processes and Groups*** (CP&G) lab, at the [school of psychology](https://www.kent.ac.uk/psychology), we are interested in how cultural values and beliefs interact with group dynamics to shape individuals' lives within and across a broad range of different contexts.

+**Culture** is a difficult term to define.
+At its core, it is a process of signification of  reality, a cluster of meanings, values and practices shared by people who belong to the same group. **Group** is here used very broadly to indicatea entities such as nations, organizations or even the nuclear family.

+Cultural process and group dynamics influence each other.
+Culture provides individuals with a template of shared symbols that structures their perceptions and actions.
+Group dynamics, what happens between and within different groups, make action possibile and influence how culture is expressed.
+Most of our research takes place at the intersection of these two factors.

-We use a range of methodologies, including experiments, longitudinal and cross-sectional surveys, and quanlitative analyses.
+In our research, we use a range of methodologies, including experiments, longitudinal and cross-sectional surveys, and quanlitative analyses.
 The lab is directed by [Dr Giovanni Travaglino](/about/).

 ## Main Research Themes
 Research in the lab spans a range of different themes and research questions.
 The main ones are: